i) Provisions

 d) No proceedings have been initiated or pending against the Company for holding any Benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.

-f) The Company has not been declared as Willful defaulter by bank or financial institution so related disclosures required as per Additional Regulatory Information of Schedule III (revised) to the Companies Act, is not applicable.
+f) The Company has adhered to debt repayment and interest service obligations on time.
+Wilful defaulter related disclosures required as per Additional Regulatory Information of Schedule III (revised) to the Companies Act, is not applicable.

 i) The number of layers prescribed under clause (87) of Section 2 of the Companies Act, 2013 read with Companies (Restriction on number of Layers) Rules, 2017, is not applicable.